Test and Trace Support Scheme

 Check if you are eligible

-To be eligible for the £500 one-off payment you need to be:
+To be eligible for the £500 one-off payment you MUST meet all the qualifying criteria.

-- issued with a unique 8 digit ID number from NHS Test and Trace Service
+- Been issued with a unique 8 digit ID code from NHS Test & Trace service

-If you are not receiving one of the above benefits but meet all the other criteria, are on a low income and self-isolation would cause exceptional financial hardship, you may be entitled to help under a discretionary scheme.
+If you are not receiving one or more of the above benefits but meet all the other criteria then you may be entitled to help under our discretionary scheme.

-- Your gross weekly earnings are not more than £300 per week.
+- Your normal earnings (before being required to self isolate) are no more than £300 gross per week.

-- You must work a minimum of 16 hours a week.
+- You normally work more than 16 hours per week.

 For full details please see our discretionary payments scheme policy